remix-run/remix/docs/api/remix.md

 Note that this link will not appear "pending" if a form is being submitted to the URL the link points to because we only do this for "loading" states.
 The form will contain the pending UI for whie the state is "submitting", once the action is complete, then the link will go pending.

 ### `useFetcher`

+<docs-error>This hook is for advanced cases that most features of your app don't need.
+It does not work with server rendering, usually requires JavaScript in the browser, and requires you to deal with pending states.</docs-error>

+It is common for Remix newcomers to see this hook and think it is the primary way to interact with the server for data loading and updates, but it is not!
+Remix was specifically designed to avoid this type of interaction with the server and has better ways of handling typical data loading and updating workflows, you probably want one of these:

+- [`useLoaderData`][useloaderdata]
+- [`Form`][form]
+- [`useActionData`][useactiondata]
+- [`useTransition`][usetransition]

 This hook will call loaders and actions without navigating.
 It's similar to `useFetch()` wrappers found in many React apps but with extra behavior specific to Remix (like capturing data updates automatically across the whole page).